Falcons & Falconry

 The extremely rare last sheet numbered by the master as “Fab 31” on a side-inverted preparatory drawing with one dog more traded here.
 This in accordance with Thienemann who mentioned p.
 151 a fable drawing numbered 30, which had not been worked in copper.
 Both numbers show that the master planned more than 20 motives at first.
 But already the last four were engraved and published posthumously only by his eldest son.
 This also may be the reason for their scarceness.

 In Thienemann’s opinion these last four are of less artistic value what is seen here contrary.
 The partly superabundance of the preceding 16 sheet had been given up in favour of extensive lucidity formulated in superior style.
 Especially the 20th offered here, but still more the 17th fable, are, seen from today, examples of a remarkably advanced artistic expression towards a “new realism”.
 Assumed, also the 30th fable seen by Thienemann and possibly further more among the unnumbered and not engraved drawings mentioned by him only globally would correspond with this new direction, so this could be the reason for having completed the set as a torso of 16 sheet only.
 Because shying the confrontation with the own work in addition to his day’s work.
 For a flop the set was in no way as the several printing-states of the title illustrate.
 But also conceivable that the master quite prosaically had only lost the interest in continuation.
-As documented for the large set of the Wondrous Stags for the mid fifties by Jan Hendrik Niemeyer in his (Johann Elias Ridinger’s Wondrous Stags – Beginning and Development of a Set).
+As documented for the large set of the Most Wondrous Deer for the mid fifties by Jan Hendrik Niemeyer in his (Johann Elias Ridinger’s Most Wondrous Deer – Origin and Development of a Set).

 Undoubtedly, however, the scarcity of this only posthumously published four-sheet set stated already by Thienemann in 1856: they “make themselves very rare”.
 And in his Ridinger Catalog (XXXIV, 1554 items!)
 Helbing qualified in 1900: “The last (4) numbers are extremely rare.”